Rhea

 Artist | Founder

 Rhea Beckett is an interdisciplinary artist, curator, and founder of Black Artist Research Space (BARS).
-BARS began as her 2014 thesis project at MICA, when she stepped away from music performance to study the role of the curator and how curatorial practice can intersect with artistic production, collaboration, and community engagement.
-Since then, BARS has evolved into a platform that functions as an extension of her creative practice.
+BARS began as her 2014 thesis project at MICA, when she stepped away from music performance to study the role of the curator and the intersection of artistic production, collaboration, and community engagement.
+Since then, BARS has evolved into a platform for artists and functions as an extension of her artistic practice.

-As an artist, Beckett works across sound, design, performance, painting, and photography, while BARS acts as organizer, researcher, and collaborator.
-Through this platform, she develops projects that create space for experimentation, dialogue, and collective inquiry among artists and communities.
+Beckett works across sound, design, performance, painting, and photography, while BARS acts as organizer, researcher, and collaborator.
+Through this platform, Beckett develops projects to create space for experimentation, dialogue, and collective inquiry among artists and communities.

-Beckett received a bachelors of Art from Fisk University (Nashville, TN) and an MFA in Curatorial Practice from the Maryland Institute College of Art in 2016.
+Rhea Beckett received her BS Art from Fisk University (Nashville, TN) in 2013 and MFA in Curatorial Practice from the Maryland Institute College of Art (MICA) in 2016.

 Rhea is a classically trained singer and was a soprano in the Grammy Award winning Fisk Jubilee Singers from 2009-2013 (National Medal of Arts recipient, 2008).
 She sings in four languages and has over twenty years of on-stage performance experience.